 5. And the angel whom I saw standing on the sea and on the land raised his right hand toward heaven

-2.But leave out the outer court of the temple, and do not measure it because it is given to the Gentiles, and they will trample upon the holy city forty-two months.
+2.But leave out the outer court of the temple, and do not measure it, for it is given to the Gentiles, and they will trample the holy city forty-two months.

-3.And I will produce my two witnesses, and they will prophesy one thousand two hundred and sixty days, dressed in sackcloth.
+3.And I will give power to my Two Witnesses, and they will prophesy one thousand two hundred and sixty days, dressed in sackcloth.”

-6. These have authority to shut heaven so that no rain falls during the days of their prophecy, and they have authority over the waters to turn them into blood and to strike the earth with any plague as often as they wish.
+6. These have authority to shut heaven so that no rain falls during the days of their prophecy, and they have authority over the waters, to turn them into blood, and to strike the earth with any plague, as often as they wish.

 7. And when they have finished their testimony, the Beast that ascends from the Abyss will make war against them and overcome them, and he will kill them.